 State and Federal Agencies, Organizations, Guides, Operators, Snow Practitioners, General Public Representatives.

 What happens when a weather event occurs or there is an avalanche emergency incident that results in someone calling 911?
 What resources are available?
 How and when should information be disseminated to the public?

 Buffet dinner available for summit attendees.

-Made possible with support from Conoco Phillips, Alaska Pacific University, Alyeska Pipeline Service Company, Alaska Avalanche Information Center.
+Made possible with support from Conoco Phillips, Alaska Pacific University, Alyeska Pipeline Service Company, Black Diamond, Alaska Avalanche Information Center.
 Your help is needed too.
 Please Join Us.

 2016 Snow Safety Summit